Georges St-Pierre: Welterweight Championship defences

 Prior to UFC 100, Beau Dure of USA Today stated that St-Pierre was possibly "the best in the world."
 At the event, St-Pierre defeated No. 1 contender Thiago Alves by unanimous decision (50–45, 50–44, and 50–45).
-Alves showed promise on his feet standing up in the fight, but St-Pierre's wrestling offensive, endurance, and ground control proved too much for the challenger and put St-Pierre en route to a unanimous decision victory, despite suffering a pulled groin muscle in the third round.
-While St-Pierre said in his post-fight interview that the injury was sustained in the third round, he later said on his blog that the injury in fact occurred in the fourth round.
+Alves showed promise on his feet standing up in the fight, but St-Pierre's wrestling and ground control proved too much for the challenger and put St-Pierre en route to a unanimous decision victory, although St-Pierre injured his groin in the fourth round.
 On July 18, 2009, it was revealed that St-Pierre's groin injury would not require surgery.

-St-Pierre successfully defended his welterweight title against Dan Hardy on March 27, 2010, at UFC 111 which took place in Newark, New Jersey.
+St-Pierre successfully defended his welterweight title against Dan Hardy on March 27, 2010, at UFC 111, which took place in Newark, New Jersey.
 St-Pierre dominated the fight with his wrestling.
 He caught Hardy in the first round with an armbar, but Hardy refused to tap and eventually fought out of the hold.
 In the fourth round St-Pierre caught Hardy in a kimura while in the reverse-mount position, but St-Pierre was again unable to finish Hardy before he was able to escape.
 St-Pierre went on to win the fight by unanimous decision (50–43, 50–44, and 50–45).
-After the fight, he stated that he was glad to win but was not impressed by his performance, stating that he wanted to finish the fight which fans agreed.
+After the fight, he stated that he was glad to win but was not happy with his performance, stating that he wanted to finish the fight.
 St-Pierre received harsh criticism for stalling the fight against Hardy and not being able to finish him.

-St-Pierre's next fight was a rematch against Josh Koscheck at UFC 124 where he won by unanimous decision (50–45, 50–45, and 50–45).
+St-Pierre's next fight was a rematch against Josh Koscheck at UFC 124, which he won by unanimous decision (50–45, 50–45, and 50–45).
 St-Pierre once again dominated the fight, this time around by use of superior striking and accurate boxing.
 He landed a total of 55 jabs to Koscheck's head, with Joe Rogan stating that it was "the most jabs I've ever seen in an MMA fight."
 During the first round, Koscheck's right eye became very swollen from one of St-Pierre's jabs, and by the end of the fight, due to a broken orbital bone, his right eye was completely swollen shut.
 St-Pierre stated at the post-fight conference that his plan included catching Koscheck off-guard by striking with him rather than wrestling.
-Despite the eye injury, St-Pierre was unable to put Koscheck away.
+Despite the eye injury, St-Pierre was unable to finish Koscheck.
+The fight earned him a $100,000 Fight of the Night award.